tschatzl/tschatzl.github.io/_posts/2026-02-23-jdk26-g1-serial-parallel-gc-changes.md

 [info ][cpu]        VM Thread                        0.0216    0.00       0.0
 [info ][cpu] =================================================================
   ```
     The output shows Total Process and Garbage Collection CPU usage in absolute and relative terms ([JDK-8359110](https://bugs.openjdk.java.net/browse/JDK-8359110)).
-Hsperf counters were added or updated, see [JDK-8315149](https://bugs.openjdk.org/browse/JDK-8315149) for the exact counter names.
+Hsperf counters were updated, see [JDK-8315149](https://bugs.openjdk.org/browse/JDK-8315149) for the exact counter names.
 There is also a programmatic way of obtaining this information in your own application.

     This [article](https://norlinder.nu/posts/GC-Cost-CPU-vs-Memory/) from one of my colleagues about analysis of the CPU-memory relationship in garbage collection shows and uses this new information.
   * [JEP 516: Ahead-of-Time Object Caching with Any GC](https://openjdk.org/jeps/516) introduces a new mechanism for loading [ahead-of-time](https://openjdk.org/jeps/483) (AOT) linked and loaded objects, with the explicit goal of working well with all Hotspot garbage collectors.
 The reason is garbage collection algorithm independent support of Project [Leyden](https://openjdk.org/projects/leyden/).